RISE-Dependable-Transport-Systems/WayWiseR/README.md

 WayWiseR is divided into several ROS2 packages.
 Make sure to have a look into the respecitve package.xml files.

 - **waywiser**: A meta package that depends on all packages below to be able to refer to WayWiseR as a whole.
+It contains configuration files to optionally setup fastdds discovery server.
 - **waywiser_description**: Contains vehicle descriptions in the form of [xacro](https://docs.ros.org/en/humble/Tutorials/Intermediate/URDF/Using-Xacro-to-Clean-Up-a-URDF-File.html) files.
 Currently a single vehicle is available that corresponds to a [Traxxas](https://traxxas.com/) Slash incl. camera, depth camera, LiDAR and IMU.
 - **waywiser_gazebo**: Everything related to simulation using [Gazebo](https://gazebosim.org).
 - **waywiser_hwbringup**: Configuration and launch files to get real (not simulated) vehicles running.